-B. Optimizing OSPF for improving packet drop rate
+4.2.
+Optimizing OSPF for reducing packet loss

-Now we describe the simulation showing how the network performance can be improved by our OSPF optimization scheme.
+We now describe the simulations showing how the network performance can be improved using proposed OSPF optimization scheme.
 Figure 3 shows the overall simulation set-up.

-We used the network simulator ns [11] to simulate the real network running OSPF.
+We have used the network simulator ns [11] to simulate the real network running OSPF.
 The traffic in the network was generated in the same way as outlined in the beginning of this section.
 However, every 200 seconds the traffic pattern (the mean and variance of demand matrix) was changed in order to create a dynamic scenario.
 The traffic generator is implemented over UDP to generate bursty traffic with the GE inter-arrival distribution described in (4).
 In our simulation, we assume OLS has a complete knowledge of necessary network information, such as, traffic demands, network topology, etc..
-Whenever a change of traffic pattern happens, the OLS runs the recursive random search for a certain iterations to obtain a better parameter setting.
-If the optimized setting is much better than the original, it will be deployed at 100 seconds after the traffic change.
-The 100-seconds time difference is used because we want to observe the performance difference between before optimization and after optimization.
-Note that here we assume the running time of the search algorithm is faster than the traffic change period, i.e., the search algorithm has finished running at 100 seconds after the traffic change.
+Whenever a change of traffic pattern happens, the OLS runs RRS for a certain number of iterations to obtain a better parameter setting.
+If the optimized setting is much better than the original, it is deployed at 100 seconds after the traffic change.

-The actual packet drop rates are collected during the simulation for all the traffic sinks in the network and then summed together to get the total packet drop rate.
-Figure 8 shows total packet drop rate in the network as a function of time.
-Table III summarizes the maximum improvement in packet drop rates for different topologies.
+The actual packet drop rates are measured during the simulation at all the traffic sinks in the network and are summed together to get the total packet drop rate.
+Figure 7 shows total packet drop rate in the network as a function of time.
+Table 3 summarizes the maximum improvement in packet drop rates for different topologies.
 Note that more or less improvements may result depending on the topology and traffic conditions.
+Moreover, we have used randomly generated UDP traffic which does not resemble the traffic in actual networks.